ITRS-Group/check_aws/README.md

-check_aws: EC2 CloudWatch Nagios Plugin
+nagios_aws: Nagios AWS plugin
 ===

-Flexible Nagios plugin for monitoring CloudWatch-enabled AWS instances.

-It makes use of [boto/boto](https://github.com/boto/boto) for interacting with AWS, and [flyingcircus/nagiosplugin](https://bitbucket.org/flyingcircus/nagiosplugin/src/default) to convert the results to a Nagios-interpretable format.
+This plugin makes use of [boto/boto](https://github.com/boto/boto) for interacting with AWS CloudWatch, and [flyingcircus/nagiosplugin](https://bitbucket.org/flyingcircus/nagiosplugin/src/default) to convert the results to a Nagios-interpretable format.